Satya121999/plexamp-raspberry-pi-install/README.md

 - http://PlexPie.local:32500

 Notes
-- Plug in your USB DAC before running the installer if you want auto-detection.
+- Very Important: Plug in your USB DAC before running the installer if you want auto-detection.
 - The installer writes /etc/asound.conf automatically if a USB DAC is found.
 - If no DAC is detected, you can configure ALSA later.